TeamVoided/Reef/README.md

   - Large Cave Pillar ("Large Dripstone", but customizable)
   - Feature List (Places all features in a list)
 - Custom Tags:
-  - `has_eroded_pillar` (Will apply the Eroded Badlands Surface Builder, has been tweaked to use OCEAN_FLOOR_WG)
+  - `has_eroded_pillar` (Will apply the Eroded Badlands Surface Builder, which has been tweaked to use OCEAN_FLOOR_WG)
   - `has_iceberg` (Will apply the Iceberg Surface Builder)
 - StructurePool Projections:
   - `SEAFLOOR_MATCHING` (Adds seafloor matching projection.
 See warning section about this.)

 ## Future of the lib

 While this lib is only in the early stages of development.
-We already have plans to Fully deprecate this mod.
+We already have plans to fully deprecate this mod.
 Since This is planned to be just one module from our future mod `VoidLib`.

 ### Why?